The 10 Best Helpdesk Ticketing Systems in 2026

 AI routing: System assigns tickets to qualified agents based on skills and availability

-Resolution process: Agents work on tickets with escalation options for complex issues
+Resolution process: Agents work on tickets with escalation options for complex issues, and urgent incidents often follow an established incident handling lifecycle (triage, containment, and recovery).

 Closure and analysis: Resolved tickets become data for performance insights